Lady Triệu: Background

 In 226, Sun Quan sent 3,000 troops to reassert direct Chinese control over Jiaozhi and also to eradicate the Shi Xie family.
-Sun Quan's forces captured and beheaded Shi Hui along with all of his family, then stormed Jiuzhen and killed ten thousand people, along with surviving members of Shi Xie's family.
+Sun Quan's forces captured and beheaded Shi Hui along with all of his family, then stormed Jiuzhen and killed ten thousand people there, along with surviving members of Shi Xie's family.
 Sun Quan divided Jiaozhi into two separated provinces, Jiaozhou and Guangzhou.
 In 231, Eastern Wu again sent a general to Jiuzhen to "exterminate and pacify the barbarous Yue tribes."

 Biography

-In 248, the people of Jiaozhi and Jiuzhen districts of Jiaozhou province rebelled against the Wu Chinese.
+In 248, the people of Jiaozhi and Jiuzhen districts of Jiao province rebelled against the Wu Chinese.
 A local woman named Triệu Ẩu in Jiuzhen led the rebellion, followed by a hundred chieftains led fifty thousand families in her revolt.
 Eastern Wu sent Lu Yin to deal with the rebels, and put Lady Trieu to death after several months of warfare.
-Although Chinese records did not mention lady Trieu, she was described by Le Tac, a 13th-century Vietnamese scholar exiled in Yuan China in his Annan zhilue as a woman who had a yard-long breast and fought on an elephant in battle.
+Keith Taylor wrote this in 1983: "Although Chinese records did not mention lady Trieu, she was described by Le Tac, a 13th-century Vietnamese scholar exiled in Yuan China in his Annan zhilue as a woman who had a yard-long breast and fought on an elephant in battle."
 K. W. Taylor argued that "the resistance of Lady Trieu was for them (Chinese) simply a kind of stubborn barbarism that was wiped out as a matter of course and was of no historical interest."
 Catherine Churchman (2016) indicates that Taylor is mistaken about Chinese records not mentioning her.
-According to Churchman, the oldest and also most detailed record of Lady Trieu came from Jiaozhou ji of Liu Xinqi, and was quoted in the Taiping Yulan (c.
+According to Churchman, the oldest and also most detailed record of Lady Trieu came from a chronicle called Jiaozhou ji (交州記) of Liu Xinqi (written during the Western Jin dynasty (265–318)), and was quoted in the Taiping Yulan (c.
 980), which was the source text for all subsequent accounts.

-Jin intervention
+Jin conquest of Jiaozhou

-In 263, Lu Hung (呂興), a prefecture official in Jiaozhou, gained support from local people and soldiers, murdering Wu administrators Sun Hsu (孫諝) and Teng Hsun (鄧荀), then sent envoys to Cao Wei requesting military assistance.
-Jiaozhi, Jiuzhen and Rinan were transferred to Wei.
-In 265, Jin dynasty (266–420) replaced Cao Wei, immediately sending Yang Chi to annex Jiaozhou with local supports.
-In 268, Wu dispatched two generals, Liu Chun and Hsiu Tse to reconquer Jiaozhou, but were repelled by Jin armies.
-In 270 Jin and Wu armies clashed in Hepu.
-The Wu general, Tao Huang contacted with Luong Ky, a local commander collaborating with the Jin and convinced him to switch sides to the Wu, enabling the Wu army to recapture Jiaozhi's ports and main towns in 271.
-Fighting continued in the countryside until 280, when Jin destroyed Wu, reunifying China.
+In 263, Lü Xing (呂興), a prefecture official in Jiaozhou, revolted with support from local people and soldiers, murdering Wu administrators Sun Xu (孫諝) and Deng Xun (鄧荀), then sent envoys to Cao Wei to request military assistance.
+Jiaozhi, Jiuzhen and Rinan were transferred to Wei control.
+In February 266, Western Jin replaced Cao Wei and immediately sent Yang Chi to annex Jiaozhou with local supports.
+In 268, Eastern Wu dispatched two generals, Liu Chun and Hsiu Tse to reconquer Jiaozhou from the Jin, but were defeated by Jin armies.
+In 270 Jin and Wu armies clashed in Hepu, Guangxi.
+The Wu general, Tao Huang, managed to get contact with Luong Ky, a local commander of the Fuyan barbarians (扶嚴夷) who was collaborating with the Jin, and convinced him to switch side to the Wu, enabling the Wu army to recapture Jiaozhi's ports and main towns in 271.
+Fighting continued in the countryside until 280, when the Jin dynasty finally destroyed Eastern Wu, reunifying China.